dalyIsaac/Whim/docs/docs/layout-engines.md

 ## `SliceLayoutEngine`

+<xref:Whim.SliceLayout.SliceLayoutEngine> is an `Awesome`/`dwm`-style layout engine, which arranges following a deterministic algorithm filling a grid configured in the config file.

-<xref:Whim.SliceLayout.SliceLayoutEngine> is a layout engine that internally stores an ordered list of <xref:Whim.IWindow>s.
-The monitor is divided into a number of <xref:Whim.SliceLayout.IArea>s.
-Each `IArea`corresponds to a "slice" of the`IWindow` list.
+Each `SliceLayoutEngine` is divided into a number of <xref:Whim.SliceLayout.IArea>s.
 There are three types of `IArea`s:

 - <xref:Whim.SliceLayout.ParentArea>: An area that can have any `IArea` implementation as a child
 - <xref:Whim.SliceLayout.SliceArea>: An ordered area that can have any `IWindow` as a child.
 There can be multiple `SliceArea`s in a `SliceLayoutEngine`, and they are ordered by the `Order` property/parameter.
 - <xref:Whim.SliceLayout.OverflowArea>: An area that can have any infinite number of `IWindow`s as a child.
 There can be only one `OverflowArea` in a `SliceLayoutEngine` - any additional `OverflowArea`s will be ignored.
 If no `OverflowArea` is specified, the `SliceLayoutEngine` will replace the last `SliceArea` with an `OverflowArea`.

 `OverflowArea`s are implicitly the last ordered area in the layout engine, in comparison to all `SliceArea`s.

+Internally, `SliceLayoutEngine` stores a list of <xref:Whim.IWindow>s.
+Each `IArea`corresponds to a "slice" of the`IWindow` list.

+### Defining `SliceLayoutEngine`s

 The `SliceLayouts` contains methods to create a few common layouts: